Krzysiek214181/paynow_donations_plugin/README.md

 To set up a testing environment you basically have to follow the Setup above, the only difference is instead of creating a real paynow account, you sign up for a [testing one](https://panel.sandbox.paynow.pl/auth/register)

+Make sure to also change the `Environment` setting to `SANDBOX`

+> [!WARNING]
-> Please note that in order to use the sandbox testing your site must be avaible under a public domain
+> in order to ( properly ) use the sandbox testing your site must be avaible under a public domain ( for notifications purposes )

 ## Shortcodes